 The means of acquiring and processing information that the brain uses depend on how it is stimulated.
 This means that it’s important to recognise which brain mechanism is appropriate for the type of training you want to deliver.
 Here are some top tips for delivering a learning innovation that changes behaviour on a fast-acting, intuitive level:

-1) Make them fail: We’re not saying set impossible challenges that will demotivate your learners and cause them to lose confidence; this would be counter-productive.
+We’re not saying set impossible challenges that will demotivate your learners and cause them to lose confidence; this would be counter-productive.
 Instead, set a challenge appropriate to the learning objectives and ability of your learners.
 Science writer Annie Murphie Paul has observed that learners need to solve problems on their own in order to embed the learning.
-Learning through problem solving will also build the synaptic structures necessary to transfer learning from the procedural (or automated) response, to the intuitive/emotional response.
+Learning through problem-solving will also build the synaptic structures necessary to transfer learning from the procedural (or automated) response to the intuitive/emotional response.
 By interacting directly with the learning activity, learners will be jolted out of passivity, into the emotionally engaged learners you want them to be.
 Which brings us to our next tip…

-2) Get emotional: The brain is incredibly efficient at filtering out extraneous information to focus on the job in hand.
+The brain is incredibly efficient at filtering out extraneous information to focus on the job in hand.
 So good in fact, that we can often miss the most obvious cues.
 For a great example of this, check out this short video.
-So how do we take selective attention in to account when designing a learning intervention?
+So how do we take selective attention into account when designing a learning intervention?
 The best way is to elicit an emotional response from your audience – tell a story, show a video, show photos.
-Dry facts won’t always resonate, but show a relevant image or story and it will embed.
+Dry facts won’t always resonate but show a relevant image or story and it will embed.

 So there you have it; next time you’re planning your content for a course, consider the neuro-scientific basis for how we learn.
 By considering these tips in your instruction design, you are more likely to deliver training that is memorable and instils the desired behaviour change.